Update (Aug, 2025)

 Conviction: high

-Tadalafil (Cialis): 5mg
+Tadalafil (Cialis): 5mg (AM)

 While developed as an ED drug, I take it for it’s off target systemic effects on improving the blood flow.
 As we know - most ills stem from poor blood flow as we age.
 Improved circulation also enhances workout performance and supports overall cardiovascular health, contributing to smoother functioning of many bodily systems.
 Tadalafil also slightly lowers blood pressure, helping to maintain it within the optimal range.